How to Convert an Angle Grinder Into a Circular Saw Safely

 - A blade guard to reduce exposure and contain debris

-- A base/shoe that maintains depth and keeps the tool from grabbing
+- A base or shoe that maintains depth and limits grabbing

-- Workpiece support to prevent pinching and kickback
+- Workpiece support to help prevent pinching and kickback

 🧱 Is it actually feasible?
 When this DIY approach makes sense

-Yes, it is feasible to create a grinder-based cutting tool for wood and similar materials, but it is not a simple “bolt a blade on and go” project.
-It only makes sense when you can achieve:
+Yes, you can create a grinder-based cutting tool for wood and similar materials.
+But this is not a “bolt on a blade and cut” project.
+The build only makes sense when you can control the main risks.

-If you cannot confidently build rigid structures and verify alignment, it is safer to buy a purpose-built circular saw or track saw.
+If you cannot build rigid parts and verify alignment, buy a purpose-built circular saw or track saw.

 ⚠️ Safety first: the non-negotiables

-Turning an angle grinder into something that cuts like a saw changes the risk profile.
-Follow these rules strictly.
+Turning an angle grinder into a saw-like cutter changes the risk level.
+Follow these rules before you power on the tool.

-- Use blades designed for the material (for wood, use appropriate woodworking blades).
+- Use blades designed for the material, such as proper woodworking blades for wood.

-- Never use a blade that is damaged, improperly seated, or rated below operating speed.
+- Never use a damaged blade, loose blade, or blade rated below operating speed.

 ✅ Guarding and debris control

-- Use a blade guard that covers the danger zone from the operator’s perspective.
+- Use a blade guard that covers the danger zone from your side of the tool.

 ✅ Workholding and anti-kickback planning